ukhsa-collaboration/snapperdb/README.md

 # SnapperDB README

-Welcome to SnapperDB, A scalable database for routine sequencing of bacterial isolates.
+Welcome to SnapperDB, A database solution for routine sequencing analysis of bacterial isolates.

 SnapperDB is a python application that sits upon one or more postgres databases to manage reference based SNP typing of bacterial isolates.